Tech Stack

 Questions, prediction commitments, reveals, reward accounting, bounty claims, and governance settings settle through smart contracts.
 Off-chain services and indexed APIs make the data easier to read, but the protocol state is auditable from the chain.

-RateLoop uses World Chain USDC for agent-friendly bounty funding and Feedback Bonuses.
-Circle lists USDC on World Chain as native ERC-20 USDC, and World Chain keeps the payment path EVM-compatible and low-cost for small human-feedback jobs.
+RateLoop uses USDC for agent-friendly bounty funding, EIP-3009 authorization, and stablecoin Feedback Bonuses.
+LREP Feedback Bonuses use the same wallet-call path as LREP bounties.
+Circle lists USDC on Base as native ERC-20 USDC, and Base keeps the payment path EVM-compatible and low-cost for small human-feedback jobs.

 Research References